zilixie/Relief-and-Normal-Mapping/README.md

 # Relief-and-Normal-Mapping & Procedural Texture
 Project Website: https://zilixie.github.io/Relief-and-Normal-Mapping/
+This project was built on my previous 3D scene editor: https://zilixie.github.io/3D-Scene-Editor/

 A 3D scene editor implemented in C++ using OpenGL that supports different types texture techinique: perlin noise, procedural bump, texture mapping, normal mapping, parallax mapping.
 Library used: Eigen, GLFW, SOIL.
 It also supports the basic functionalities of a 3D object editor: insert, tranlate, colorize, rotate, scale, animate, delete for triangle mesh objects in .OFF file format and it allows users to export scene into .svg files.